nZEDb/nZEDb/misc/sphinxsearch/README.md

 The final argument for build.sh is optional.
 It just marks the iteration of compilation for the plugin if you want multiple.

-This script, once completed should have installed the plugin and activated it, as well as left you a nice debian package for your environment should you need to reinstall in the _pkg directory.
+This script, once completed should leave a deb package in the _pkg directory.
+You can install it with:

+`dpkg -i file.deb`

+This will copy the plugin to the correct directory and activate it in MySQL.
+You can verify it is active by issuing:

+`SHOW PLUGINS';` OR `SHOW ENGINES;` to see that Sphinx is installed and active.